*** Updated February 2020 ***

 *** November 2016 Update *** Our first international booking through Airport Rentals was for our road trip through New Zealand’s North Island in November 2016.
 We collected our Hyundai i20 from Alamo NZ which was a short shuttle ride from Auckland International Airport.
 We chose a shuttle as the on airport options were almost double.
 Alamo NZ have only been in operation for a few months which meant we got an almost brand new vehicle.
 Yay!
 They did mention they are hoping to get an ‘on airport’ position from October 2017.
 We only paid $119.63 for six days plus $96.42 for the optional protection plus.
 That’s a seriously good deal in my book especially when you look how much it would have cost to book direct (below).
 While I do love and upgrade, I’m secretly glad we didn’t get one in Auckland as petrol in NZ is expensive so our fuel miser was appreciated.
 Now you have the cheap car sorted, check out my tips for booking a bargain flight to save even more and if you are heading to New Zealand for the first time my New Zealand Travel Essentials post tells you everything you need to know before you go.

-*** January 2017 Update *** We made it down to Launceston a few weeks ago to start our Tasmanian road trip and collect on the booking that inspired this post.
+*** January 2017 Update *** We started our Tasmanian road trip in Launceston and collected on the booking that inspired this post.
 We flew Jetstar for the short trip from Sydney and we were in row seven so were first at the Eurocar desk to pick up our car on airport.
 Instead of the Nissan Micra we booked we were ‘upgraded’ to a Toyota Yaris.
 I say ‘upgraded’ because honestly I can’t really see the difference between the two.
 Tasmania is made for road trips and those on two wheels will be particularly thrilled with the endless kilometres twisty, windy roads.
 The Hubs did most of the driving and was not a fan of the Yaris.
 He claimed it was under power dealing with steep hills and tight turns but in those situations he did appreciate the manual gearbox.
 The car was near new and immaculately clean when we picked it up.
 It would have been a tight fit to squeeze our Samsonite in the boot so we dropped the back seats down for ease of access.
 Overall the Yaris did everything we needed it to do even if it wasn’t exactly to The Hubs’ liking 🙂

 Have you used Airport Rentals?
 Do you have any secrets for scoring a low cost rental car?
 I would love to hear about it in the comments below.